matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 ## Within a Year

 In less than a year from now, my predictions is that the energy and hardware costs for servers and data centers are going to rise.
 As such, the costs of cloud services (such as AWS) will also rise.
-With these rising costs, there will be two things that happen: more layoffs and rising costs for online services.
-There is a chance that these jumps in costs could be temporary and not much will change once companies stabilize to the adjusted costs.
+With these rising costs, there will be two things that
+happen: more layoffs and rising costs for online services.
+Some companies will choose one route over the other, some will do both, and a few will be able to get away without any significant change.
+Some companies will start looking to move off of the cloud, but that will take time and I predict most companies will not jump off of cloud services next year.
+Instead, they'll do damage control with cost-cutting and/or revenue spiking.

 I'm also going to predict that prepaid phone plans will become more commonplace within the next year as they are cheaper, and in an age of rampant